Soul City, North Carolina: Federal funding and political opposition

 McKissick believed the way to improve the economic situation of African Americans at that time was through black capitalism.
 He said, "Unless the Black Man attains economic independence, any political independence will be an illusion.
 Richard Nixon supported Black capitalism, and McKissick backed Nixon in his 1972 re-election in efforts to get more funding from HUD.
 In 1972, the city received a grant of $14 million from HUD based on plans of attracting industry as well as developing residential housing and by the late 1970s, the city had received more than $19 million federal funds with an additional $8 million from state and local sources.

 The U.S. Senator Jesse Helms, repeatedly attacked the project as a boondoggle and a waste of taxpayer money.
 A series of articles in the Raleigh News & Observer falsely accused McKissick of fraud and corruption and a congressional audit of the development stalled progress for nine months, only to clear Soul City of the charges leveled against it.

 Rise and decline

 By 1974, pioneering families moved to Soul City and steady progress was apparent in the laying of water and sewer lines, construction of roads, a day care center, a health care center, and early construction of "Soul Tech I" (with 52,000 square feet of industrial space).
+Following its completion, Soul Tech I became the headquarters of the Soul City project staff.
 In 1977, the community lake was completed.
+That year, the community's recreation complex was dedicated.